amansingh7010/node-express-starter/README.md

 - Node.js and Express.js for building web applications
 - TypeScript for type safety and maintainability
 - dotenv for environment variable management
+- Proper directory structure
 - Jest for unit testing and integration testing
 - ESLint and Prettier for code linting and formatting
 - Winston for logging
 - Custom global error handler.
-Removes the need of redundant `try/catch` blocks.
+Removes the need for redundant `try/catch` blocks.

 ### Project Structure